lunar-natalie/bullet-hell/README.md

 * Code should fit the conditions specified in [`.editorconfig`](.editorconfig) and [`.clang-format`](.clang-format) (see the [ClangFormat documentation][www-clang-format] for more information).
+* Identifiers and routines are documented with [Doxygen][www-doxygen] comments where applicable.

 ## License
 Copyright (c) 2022 The SFC Project Authors.